-It can be challenging for youth workers to navigate their role as staff when they are close in age or have outside relationships (family members, siblings, friends, neighbors) with the youth in the program.
+It can be challenging for youth workers to navigate their role as staff when they are close in age or have outside relationships (family members, siblings, friends, neighbors) with customers of the business or youth in the program.
 Providing clear expectations and coaching is key.
-If you hire a group of youth at one time, you could provide scenarios and discussion with the cohort.
-Including more seasoned youth workers to assist in peer-to-peer training may be beneficial.
+A mentor who can model both the completion of tasks and program/business expectations to help the youth learn the nuances of work is very helpful.
+Consider reviewing your onboarding process/manual to ensure that the language is understandable for everyone, and provide opportunities for youth to ask questions.

-"This program is fantastic for helping teens decide their career paths.
+"This program [STEM Pathways] is fantastic for helping teens decide their career paths.
 In the three years I have done the program, I have seen teens develop clarity around what they want to do after high school.
 In some cases it confirmed that they wanted to go into education, in others it made them realize that education was not the path for them.
 For others who joined the program because they didn't know what they wanted it made them think more strongly about education as a career path.
-The youth who apply for the program are generally more interested in education as a career path than STEM.
 Most of the youth who work in the program plan to continue their education in a four-year degree program."